 But in most situations you should be in and out within a couple of minutes.

-How to take a protein powder on a plane
+How to take protein powder on a plane

-Since protein powder is allowed you don’t have to worry about it getting confiscated or getting yourself in trouble for bringing it.
+Since protein powder is allowed you don’t have to worry about getting yourself in trouble for bringing it.
+Also, because there are no limits on the quantity you could in theory bring as much protein as you’d like.

 But you might want to put some thought in how you are going to transport it so that you can reduce your chances of getting the additional screening.